ibelick/ui-snippets/README.md

 # UI.ibelick

-Welcome to UI.ibelick, a collection of modern UI components and effects crafted with React and Tailwind CSS.
+Welcome to UI.ibelick, a collection of dark mode components and effects crafted with React and Tailwind CSS.
 This repository is a companion to my [blog](https://www.julienthibeaut.xyz/blog), where I write about various topics around design, front-end development, and more.

 ## How to Use